H2OKing89/shelfr/docs/NAMING_PLAN.md

 **Fallback Behavior:**
 1. Check `author_map` for exact match → use mapped value
+2. Fuzzy match against `author_map` (threshold 85%) → use mapped value
-2. If not in map and contains Japanese → use `pykakasi` transliteration
+3. If not in map and contains Japanese → use `pykakasi` transliteration
-3. If not Japanese but non-ASCII → use `unidecode`
+4. If not Japanese but non-ASCII → use `unidecode`
-4. Otherwise → keep original
+5. Otherwise → keep original

 **Applied to:** MAM JSON authors and narrators fields only (not folder/file names)